andresebr/kumodd/README.md

 **[filter]**

-    The filter parameter specifies the subset of files to be listed/downloaded based on file type:
+    The filter parameter limits access to a selected category of files:

   - `all` all files stored in the account
   - `doc` .doc, .docx, and .odf files